MTBS ISP Cloud

 Required Permissions

 Only users with the Billing Manager role or ISP Admin role can access billing.
-The billing.view permission gates the entire billing module.
+The billing.view and billing.manage permissions control granular access within the module.

 WireGuard VPN

-The WireGuard module lets you manage VPN servers and peers directly from the web UI — useful for securing remote management access to your network devices.
+The WireGuard module lets you manage VPN servers and peers directly from the web UI — useful for securing remote management access to your network equipment.

 | Peer Name | Allowed IPs | Last Handshake | Endpoint | Status | Actions |